Marie-Galante: Geography

 Marie-Galante comprises three communes of France: Grand-Bourg, Capesterre-de-Marie-Galante, and Saint-Louis, Guadeloupe, with a combined 1999 census population of 12,488 inhabitants.
 The island is more commonly known as la grande galette (‘the Big Biscuit’) due to its round shape and almost flat surface; its highest peak, the Morne Constant Hill, rises to 204 m.
 Formerly having over 106 sugar mills, it is also called "the Island of a Hundred Windmills" (lîle aux cent moulins).
 The island is undulating substrate calcareous, cooled by the trade winds and subject to cyclones and earthquakes.

 The northern coast is characterized by a high cliff.
 A fault line called the "Bar" separates the northern quarter from the remainder of the island.
 To the west, beaches and mangroves extend along the Caribbean Sea.
-The rivers of Saint-Louis and the Vieux-Fort run through the plateau that sits at the center of Marie-Galante.
+The rivers of Saint-Louis and the Vieux-Fort run through the plateau that sits at the centre of Marie-Galante.
 In the East and the South, the plateau descends sharply to a coastal plain skirting the Atlantic Ocean from which it is protected by a barrier coral reef.